cesar-prog/C/homework/finalproject/README.md

 Functionality 3- It works at all.

-Code 2 - I could cleant it more.
+Code 3 - It's easy to understand

-Storage 2 -
+Storage 2

 Documentation 3 - I have all, the video and the repo have all.